DevJ5/OTW-Bandit-Writeup/bandit26.md

 Hmm that doesn't seem to work here.
 We can also enter vim with `v`.

+Enter a shell from vim `:!/bin/sh` Doesn't work either...

+`:set shell=/bin/bash`
+`:shell`
+Finally gives us a shell.

-In vim we can read from files using `:r /etc/bandit_pass/bandit26`
+We can also read from files using `:r /etc/bandit_pass/bandit26` in VIM.